-When cleaning the SmartCarb®, take care not to lose any pieces during disassembly.
+When cleaning the SmartCarb® carburetor, take care not to lose any pieces during disassembly.
 Be gentle when handling the internal components.
-The SmartCarb® is a precision instrument and some internal components can be easily damaged if dropped or mishandled.
+It is a precision instrument and some internal components can be easily damaged if dropped or mishandled.

 - A. Follow step 2.
-Checking the Float Level and Making Float Level Adjustments on Page 51 to remove the cap, throttle return spring, and slide from the SmartCarb®, remove the SmartCarb® from the vehicle, and remove the Float Bowl from the SmartCarb®.
-You may record the fuel level for your reference and make any necessary adjustments at this time before cleaning the SmartCarb®. - B. Remove the POM float, float axle, and float needle and set them aside. - C. Follow step 1.
-Removing a Metering Rod on Page 47 to remove and disassemble the slide and adjuster assembly.
+Checking the Float Level and Making Float Level Adjustments on Page 52 to remove the cap, throttle return spring, cable retainer, and slide from the SmartCarb®, remove the SmartCarb® from the vehicle, and remove the Float Bowl from the SmartCarb®.
+You may make any necessary adjustments at this time before cleaning the SmartCarb®. - B. Remove the POM float, float axle, and float needle and set them aside. - C. Follow step 1.
+Removing a Metering Rod on Page 48 to remove and disassemble the slide and adjuster assembly.
 Set the assembly, metering rod, throttle return spring, and cable retainer aside. - D. Remove the cap from the throttle cable. - E. Gently clean the SmartCarb® body, Float Bowl, cap, and slide with hot, soapy water.
 If there is excessive oil residue and dirt, a soft-bristled toothbrush or Q-Tips may be used.
 Make sure all orifices are clear of obstructions.
 Rinse thoroughly with hot water. - F. Use compressed air to blow dry the SmartCarb® components.